Zach-Sten/Zach-Sten/README.md

-# Zach-Sten_Computational_Immunologist
+# Zachary Stensland — Computational Immunologist

-Welcome to my Github!
-My name is Zachary Stensland.
-I'm a PhD student whos thesis work explores the immunological features associated with progression from premalignat lesions to cancer.
+I'm a 4th year PhD student at UCSF studying the immunological features associated with progression from premalignant lesions to cancer.
+My work combines statistical modeling and machine learning with spatial proteomics and transcriptomics to identify clinically relevant features and gain mechanistic insights into tumor immunity.

-My work emphasizes how statistical modeling and machine learning can be applied to spatial proteomics and transcriptomics data to identify clinically relevant features and gain mechanistic insights into biology.
-Apart from my thesis work I work with other members of the UCSF community to build spatial-omic analysis pipelines; enabling more researchers to make the most of their spatial datasets and grow the community of tissue immunologists.
-I also have a deep passion for engagement in the sciences and computational work.
-Some projects on my page such as PyAV and PySPGAT emphasize how inline tools can help us interact with data and gain insights through direct interaction.

-Publications:
+## Research Interests

+- Cancer immunology and immune evasion
+- Tissue organization, development, and spatial biology
+- Predictive modeling for clinical outcomes
+- Graph machine learning and network biology
+- Autoimmunity
+- Ecology and plant biology

+## Publications

 - "T cell responses distinguish the subset of oral dysplasia that progress to cancer" (*in review at Nature*)

-Apart from those projects I love spending my free time creating fun and engaging works that teach me and others more about the possibilities of software engineering.
-One of the first programs I made, Ublind, explores how to take latent expressions of data (UMAP, PCA, etc.) and turn them into *symphonies* of data allowing users data to "speak for itself" by turning the vectors into music.
-An additional project you'll find is GB_HPC, a wrapper for a gameboy emulator that runs in terminal, this project is largely inspired by a fascination of how early programs were able to cram hours of game time into MB of data!

-Research interests:
-- Cancer Immunology
-- Autoimmunity
-- Tissue organization, development, and evolution
+## Skills & Methods

+- Spatial proteomics and transcriptomics analysis (CODEX, scRNA-seq, MERFISH, Xenium, MIBI/IMC)
-- Predictive modeling
+- Mixed effects modeling and survival analysis
-- Graph Machine Learning and Network Biology
+- Application of Deep learning frameworks (Rapids, Scverse, torch, GCNs, GNNs)
+- Pipeline development for spatial-omics datasets

+## Community & Collaboration

+I work with members of the UCSF community to build spatial-omics analysis pipelines, enabling more researchers to make the most of their spatial datasets and grow the community of tissue immunologists.

+## Coding Projects

+- **[Ublind](https://github.com/Zach-Sten/Ublind)** — Turns latent data representations (UMAP, PCA) into audio, letting datasets "speak for themselves" by mapping vectors to music.
+- **[PyAV](https://github.com/Zach-Sten/PyAV)** — Interactive inline tools for spatial data inspired by Xenium Explorer, Napari, CellxGene
+- **[PySPGAT](https://github.com/Zach-Sten/PySPGAT)** — Interactive inline tools for exploring spaital relationships to gene expression inspired by GITIII and MISTy.
+- **[GB_HPC](https://github.com/Zach-Sten/GB_HPC)** — A terminal-based Game Boy emulator wrapper, inspired by how early programs packed hours of gameplay into megabytes of data.